Separating Sessions Smoothly: Relation between HGV and GV

 \paragraph{GV} \begingroup \usingnamespace{gv}

-HGV and GV share a common term language and reduction semantics, so \emph{only} differ in their runtime typing rules. \Cref{fig:gv-typing-runtime} gives the runtime typing rules for GV.
+HGV and GV share a common term language and reduction semantics, so only differ in their runtime typing rules. \Cref{fig:gv-typing-runtime} gives the runtime typing rules for GV.
 We adapt the rules to use a double-binder formulation to concentrate on the essence of the relationship with HGV, but it is trivial to translate GV with single binders into GV with double binders.

 GV uses a pseudo-type $\ty{\lockty{S}}$ to type channels.
 Unlike endpoints, channels cannot appear in terms.
-Rule \LabTirName{TG-New} types a name restriction $\tm{\resd{x}{y}{\config{C}}}$, adding $\tmty{\lock{x}{y}}{\lockty{S}}$ to the type environment, which along with \LabTirName{TG-Connect$_1$} and \LabTirName{TG-Connect$_2$} ensures that a session channel of type $S$ will be split into endpoints $\tm{x}$ and $\tm{y}$ over a parallel composition, in turn enforcing a tree process structure.
+Read bottom-up, rule \LabTirName{TG-New} types a name restriction $\tm{\resd{x}{y}{\config{C}}}$, adding $\tmty{\lock{x}{y}}{\lockty{S}}$ to the type environment, which along with \LabTirName{TG-Connect$_1$} and \LabTirName{TG-Connect$_2$} ensures that a session channel of type $S$ will be split into endpoints $\tm{x}$ and $\tm{y}$ over a parallel composition.
+In turn, this enforces a tree process structure.
 The remaining typing rules are as in HGV. \endgroup

-\begingroup \paragraph{A simple embedding of GV into HGV} The simplest embedding of GV in HGV relies on the observation from~\Cref{sec:problem-with-gv} that each parallel composition splits a single channel, meaning that we can write an arbitrary closed GV configuration in the form:
+\begingroup \paragraph{A simple embedding of GV into HGV} The simplest embedding of GV in HGV relies on the observation from~\Cref{sec:problem-with-gv} that each parallel composition splits a single channel.
+Let $\gv{\tm{\config{C} \parannot{x}{y} \config{D}}}$ denote two configurations $\tm{\config{C}}$ and $\tm{\config{D}}$ connected by a channel with endpoints $x, y$.
+We can write an arbitrary closed GV configuration in the form:

 where each $\tm{\config{C}}$ does not contain a further parallel composition, and any main thread is in $\tm{\config{C}_n}$.
 We can then subsequently embed the configuration in HGV as:

 which is well-typed by construction.
 As a corollary, every well-typed, closed GV configuration is equivalent to a well-typed, closed HGV configuration.